spacechase0/StardewValleyMods/SpaceCore/docs/README.md

 * ExtEngine - scripting in content packs
     * TODO: Document this once it is more complete
 * Vanilla Asset Expansions
-    * Objects - These are in the asset `spacechase0.SpaceCore/ObjectExtensionData`, which is a dictionary with the key being an object's unqualified item ID, and an object containing the following fields:
+    * Objects - These are in the asset `spacechase0.SpaceCore/ObjectExtensionData`, which is a dictionary with the key being an object's unqualified item ID, and the value being an object containing the following fields:
         * `CategoryTextOverride` - string, default null
         * `CategoryColorOverride` - same format as Json Assets colors, default null
         * `HideFromShippingCollection` - true/false, default false